ARM-software/Tool-Solutions/README.md

 #### fast-models-examples
 Various example systems and software for Arm Fast Models.

-#### ml-tool-examples
-Examples to run performance analysis for Machine Learning applications.

 #### acet-developer
 Demonstration of ETAS ASCET-DEVELOPER model based design and code generation with Arm Development Studio